 By 1900 identity of a local soccer team in the Bradford & District League, presumably comprising players of Irish descent.
 Possibly linked to social missionary efforts of the Catholic churches in Bradford.

 Bradford Churchill – 1893 / Rugby

 Local rugby team, members of Bradford & District Rugby Union and founder members of Bradford Junior League in 1894 switching to Northern Union in 1896.
-By 1899 conversion to soccer, members of Bradford & District FA Division Two based at Harewood Street and from 1902 based at Greenfield.
+By 1898 conversion to soccer, in 1899 members of Bradford & District FA Division Two based at Harewood Street and from 1902 based at Greenfield.
 There was similarly a Churchill United club.
 Another identity, Bradford Church Hill is recorded as the name of a junior rugby team which was presumably the same.
 The different spelling causes uncertainty over origins, whether derived from a place name (ie Church Hill) or derived in tribute to the Conservative Party leader, Lord Randolph Henry Spencer-Churchill (1849-95).
 Churchill had actively promoted the Primrose League which was popular in Bradford and among those involved with football clubs – for example officials of both Manningham FC and Bradford FC were active in the Primrose League.
 (Lord Churchill visited Bradford in November, 1893.)

 Bradford City – 1901 / Soccer